european-public-network/european-public-network.github.io/docs/9000_other/9300_releases/9300_releases.md

 # Releases

-This section lists all releases made to the evan.network blockchain libraries.
+This section lists all releases made to the European Public Network blockchain libraries.